docker-library/docs/eclipse-temurin/content.md

 docker run -it --rm japp
 ```

-## Using a different base Image
+### Using a different base Image

-If you are using a distribution that we don't provide an image for you can copy the JDK using a similar Dockerfile to the one below.
+If you are using a distribution that we don't provide an image for you can copy the JDK using a similar Dockerfile to the one below:

 ```dockerfile
 # Example